IvanBila/dotfiles/README.md

 # dotfiles

-Contains all dotfiles with configurations i use on my dev machine
+Contains all dotfiles with configurations I use on my dev machine(NSA please don't use this to hack me)